Why Work for Adara?

 Qualifications

-Experience with and/or a demonstrated commitment to developing and delivering culturally responsive services.
+Dedication to delivering culturally responsive services.

-Previous work experience in a behavioral health setting.
+Experience in a behavioral health setting.

 Work experience in a culturally diverse environment.

-Nice Healthcare: offers chat, video visits and in home primary care visits
+Nice Healthcare: offers chat, video visits and in-home primary care visits

 Basic Life/AD&D & Voluntary Life/AD&D